Maldonado, Uruguay: Geography

 Maldonado has an oceanic climate (Köppen: Cfb) with mild winters and without snow.
 The summers are warm (recently hot occasionally), similar to southeastern Australia.
-By be in the way of the Malvinas/Falkland current and in the bottleneck of the continent it generates a rare temperate climate typically of the ocean in an east coast.
+By being in the way of the Falkland Current and in the bottleneck of the continent it generates a rare temperate climate typically of the ocean on the east coast.
 But the city is close to a humid subtropical climate (Cfa), consolidating in the coming decades.

 Population

-In 2011 the city of Maldonado had a population of 62,590.
+In 2023 the city of Maldonado had a population of 102,000.
 According to the Intendencia Departamnetal de Maldonado, the municipality of Maldonado has a population of 105,000.